Testing bosonic dark matter through white dwarf mass measurements: Discussion and conclusions

 This discussion shows that the landscape of DM interactions in WDs is rich with theoretical and observational possibilities.
 Among the various candidates, ultralight bosonic fields forming hybrid stars stand out as particularly transformative, since they provide a self-consistent relativistic framework and predict astrophysical signatures such as shifts in mass–radius estimates or spectral redshifts.
 High-precision WD surveys and asteroseismology may therefore offer a uniquely sensitive probe of DM and its couplings to baryonic matter.
 Additional insights can be gained in future observational campaings including microlensing events, astrometric binaries, and more precise redshift measurements.
 These could help identify candidates with substantial non-baryonic components and offer new tests of exotic matter contributions in compact stars.

+The main limitation of this study arises from the scarce observational sample of WDs with independently available GRS and EM measurements, which restricts the scope of the analysis.
+To mitigate selection bias, all objects for which both measurements could be identified were included, without any \emph{a priori} filtering.
+Although the observed trends may suggest a common underlying behavior, the limited sample size precludes any claim of strict universality.
+Instead, our results should be interpreted as evidence for a quasi-systematic difference that emerges in those systems where direct GRS and EM comparisons are feasible.

 Several improvements to our model can be envisaged.
-One obvious possibility is to refine the treatment of the fermionic equation of state, moving beyond the polytropic approximation to incorporate tabulated equations of state, finite-temperature effects, and composition-specific parameters.
+One obvious possibility is to refine the treatment of the fermionic EOS, moving beyond the polytropic approximation to incorporate tabulated equations of state, finite-temperature effects, and composition-specific parameters.
 Moreover, exploring other bosonic sectors, such as vector fields, may also extend the theoretical landscape.
 Results from those future studies will be reported elsewhere.